11 Benefits of Owning Properties Under a Company

 4. Total Debt Servicing Ratio (TDSR)

-If you have taken a loan before, the term Total Debt Servicing Ratio (TDSR) should be unfamiliar to you.
+If you have taken a loan before, the term Total Debt Servicing Ratio (TDSR) should not be unfamiliar to you.
 TDSR restricts mortgage amounts by limiting mortgage instalments to only 55% of your income, in hopes of preventing investors from over levering.

 Currently, the rate stands at 55% TDSR, and is applicable to both residential and commercial properties majority of the time.